 All emergency equipment must be readily available.
 Locations of site equipment shall be identified in the site emergency response plan and reiterated in the site's safety orientation.
-All emergency equipment shall be inspected monthly for expired supplies and components, and insurance of adequately supplied stock.
+All emergency equipment shall be inspected monthly for expired supplies and components, and to ensure there are adequate supplies in stock.